RaduBolbo/video_to_panorama/README.md

 **2. Using the terminal**

-Run the following command in the terimanl:
+Run the following command in the teriminal:
 ```bash
 video2panorama  --input_path path/to/your/video.mp4 --output_path path/to/the/output/panoramic_image.png
 ```

-Additionally, if you wantto try other hyperparameters, you can include them in a .json file whos path you can send to the comman:
+Additionally, if you want to try other hyperparameters, you can include them in a .json file whos path you can send as option:
 ```bash
 video2panorama  --input_path path/to/your/video.mp4 --output_path path/to/the/output/panoramic_image.png --hyperparameters_path path/to/your/config/file.json
 ```